It started with a school

 We enlisted the help of a family member, a mason by trade, to create a design that was inexpensive, durable and something I could build quickly.
 I had to see if I could actually get this thing off the ground.

 The prototype was an 8-foot by 4-foot block structure fueled by propane.
 When we made our first bread, It came out like cake.
 It was awesome, and the kids loved it.
 We had the model.

 On our next trip to Haiti, we built four ovens in four days.
 We had the recipe for the bread and the ovens to get started.
 The next challenge was finding wheat and getting it to Haiti.

 There was no wheat available for us in Haiti.
 It would have to come from the U.S.

 After numerous attempts to buy wholesale from farmers across the country, we turned to Sue Becker, founder of The Bread Beckers.
 The organization travels the United States educating the public on the health benefits of making your own bread from whole grains.

 We bought enough ingredients from town to get the schools through the last two months of classes.
 We returned to home with a goal of getting 30,000 pounds of wheat back down to Haiti by the time school started again in the fall.

 If you rent a shipping container, whether you put 10 pounds in it or 40,000 pounds in it, it is going to be the same shipping price.

-We are now feeding over 3,000 kids, and we’ve created hundreds of jobs by paying cooks and teachers to feed the children every single day.
+We are now feeding over 4,500 kids, and we’ve created dozens of full time of jobs by paying cooks and teachers to feed the children every single day.
 One pastor who oversees a school in the Bread Program shares that “when the children eat the bread they no longer complain about being hungry.
 That is pleasant to hear.
 The kids were malnourished.
 Their hair was turning red.
 Eating this bread, they started to become healthy.”
 That’s what this is about - fighting hunger, and instead feeding Hope!